morandd/aframe-multitouch-look-controls/README.md

 # aframe-multitouch-look-controls

 This is an AFrame free-look camera controller for touchscreen devices.
 This controller only listens to touch events.

 The gestures are:
-* single touch drag for pich and yaw
+* Single touch drag for pich and yaw
-* two finger drag to dolly left/right and up/down
+* Two finger drag to dolly left/right (perpendicular to look direction) and up/down
-* pinch to zoom (implemented as dolly)
+* Pinch to zoom (implemented as dolly)
-, not changing the FOV)

 The default AFrame camera controlls support touch to yaw, but not the other gestures.